 Banjo

-A stringed instrument with a round body and a long neck with frets, commonly used in folk and bluegrass music.
+A stringed instrument with a distinctive circular body and a long neck, producing a bright, twangy sound.
+It’s often used in folk and country music.

 Djembe